billthefarmer/currency/README.md

   new rates are available.
 It may show the previous day because the rates are updated at around 14:15 CET.
 The status display on the right above the currency list will show 'OK', 'No Connection', 'No WiFi' or 'Roaming' according to the update settings.
-If may show 'Failed' if the connection times out or fails to connect.
+It may show 'Failed' if the connection times out or fails to connect.
 * **Help** Display help text.
 * **Settings** Display the settings screen.